• Skip to secondary menu

 September 18, 2008 urngarden.com

 My friend Kristen sent me the beautiful story of Claire Rudholm, also known as Tara, who passed away in 2004.
-After a stage-4 cancer diagnosis she was given ‘weeks to months’ to live, she was only 33.
+After a stage-4 cancer diagnosis she was given 'weeks to months' to live, she was only 33.
 Tara expressed a desire to return to southern India to the Sivananda ashram where she had lived and worked as a karma yogi.
 She requested a full traditional Hindu cremation, and that her remains be spread along the holy Ganges river.
-Through email and snapshots, Tara’s friends documented the 5- 1/2 weeks in the ashram, her death, cremation, and a little bit about the ceremonies that followed.
-It’s a very touching and beautiful send-off.
+Through email and snapshots, Tara's friends documented the 5- 1/2 … [Read more...] about Tara’s Funeral and Cremation

 Filed Under: ash scattering, cremation, funeral service, Memorial Service Ideas, obituaries Tagged With: Claire Rudholm, cremation ceremony, Hindu Cremation, Hindu funeral, spreading ashes